Jan Henryk Dąbrowski: Final years

 Church of St. Adalbert in Poznań, where Dąbrowski's heart is buried.

 Dąbrowski always associated independent Poland with a Polish Army, and offered his services to the new power, which promised to organize such a formation: Russia.
 He was one of the generals entrusted by the Tsar Alexander of Russia with the reorganization of the Duchy's army into the Army of Congress Poland.
 In 1815 he received the titles of general of cavalry and senator-voivode of the new Congress Kingdom.
 He was also awarded the Order of the White Eagle on 9 December that year.
 Soon afterward he withdrew from active politics.
 He retired in the following year to his estates in Winna Góra in the Grand Duchy of Posen, Kingdom of Prussia, where he died on 6 June 1818, from a combination of pneumonia and gangrene.
 His body was laid to rest in the local chapel at Winna Góra, but his heart is buried at the Church of St. Adalbert in Poznań.

 Over the years, Dąbrowski wrote several military treatises, primarily about the Legions, in German, French and Polish.

 Remembrance

 Dąbrowski was often criticized by his contemporaries, and by the early Polish historiography, but his image improved with time.
 He has been often compared to the two other military heroes of the time of Partitions and the Legions, Tadeusz Kościuszko and Józef Poniatowski, and to the father of the Second Polish Republic, Józef Piłsudski.
 In particular, his mention in the Polish national anthem, also known as "Dąbrowski's Mazurka", contributed to his fame in Poland.
 It is not uncommon for modern works of Polish history to describe him as a "(national) hero".

 Dąbrowski is also remembered outside of Poland for his historical contributions.
-His name, in the French version "Dombrowsky", is inscribed under the Arc de Triomphe in Paris.
+His name, in the French version "Dombrowsky", is inscribed on the Arc de Triomphe in Paris.